n8n-io/n8n-docs/docs/hosting/logging-monitoring/monitoring.md

 # Monitoring

-There are two API endpoints you can call to check the status of your instance: `/healthz` and `/metrics`.
+There are three API endpoints you can call to check the status of your instance: `/healthz`, `healthz/readiness`, and `/metrics`.

 <!-- vale off -->
 ## healthz and healthz/readiness